IBM-Cloud/docs/services/appid/protecting-resources.md

 ### Web app strategy
 {: #web notoc}

-Web app strategy is based on authorization_code OAuth2 flow and should be used for web applications that use browsers.
-The strategy provides tools to easily implement authentication and authorization flows.
-When WebAppStrategy detects unauthenticated attempts to access a protected resource it will automatically redirect a user's browser to the authentication page.
-After successful authentication, the user will be returned to the web application's callback URL.
-The service uses WebAppStrategy to obtain access and identity tokens.
-After obtaining these tokens the WebAppStrategy stores them in an HTTP session under `WebAppStrategy.AUTH_CONTEXT`.
-It is up to the developer to decide whether to store access and identity tokens in the application database.
+When the web app strategy class detects unauthenticated attempts to access a protected resource, it automatically redirects a user's browser to the authentication page.
+After successful authentication, the user is returned to the web application's callback URL.
+The service uses the web app strategy class to obtain access and identity tokens.
+After obtaining these tokens, the web app strategy class stores them in an HTTP session under WebAppStrategy.AUTH_CONTEXT.
+It is up to the user to decide whether to store access and identity tokens in the application database.

 ## Authorization header
 {: #auth-header}